hamim23z/30DaysofJS/README.md

 6/23/23: Completed Level One Exercise Problems from Day 6.

-6/24/24: Completed some of Level Two Exercise Problems from Day 6.
+6/24/23: Completed Level Two Exercise Problems from Day 6.
+I will not be doing Level 3 Exercises just yet because Day 6 was somewhat challenging for me so I'm going to watch over some videos and do more problems and then return to Day 6 Level Three.

+6/25/23: